Estonian spies warn EU on Russian security threat

 France, Germany, and Italy are Russia's main targets for its meddling in the European Parliament (EP) election, Estonia's Foreign Intelligence Service (Efis) has warned in a new report.

-Moscow's objective is to turn the EP into an amplifier of its anti-EU propaganda, Efis said in its annual report out on Tuesday (12 March).
+Moscow's objective is to turn the EP into an amplifier of its anti-EU propaganda, Efis said in its annual threat assessment published on Tuesday (12 March).

 Join EUobserver today